open-component-model/MPAS/docs/concepts/product-deployment.md

 ### Product Controller

-To implement the functionality required for MPAS Projects we will create a dedicated Kubernetes controller.
-The controller will act as a coordinator, it's primary function being to translate the `Project` Custom Resource into lower level resources which will perform the specific operations.
+To implement the functionality required for MPAS Products we will create a dedicated Kubernetes controller.
+The controller will act as a coordinator, it's primary function being to translate the `Product` Custom Resource into lower level resources which will perform the specific operations.

 The reconciliation process for the product controller will be as follows:
 - fetch `spec.component.registryRef` object and create the `ComponentVersion` CR